 Snapshot: The Fisher & Paykel DD60DCW9 is a dishdrawer built-in dishwasher with 14 place settings.
 How well does it clean your dishes?

-Snapshot: The DeLonghi DEDW45S is a compact freestanding dishwasher with 8 place settings.
+Snapshot: The DeLonghi DEDW4510S is a compact freestanding dishwasher with 10 place settings and it's available in a stainless-steel finish.
 How well does it clean your dishes?

-Snapshot: The DeLonghi DEDW645S is a standard-size freestanding dishwasher that fits 14 place settings.
+Snapshot: The DeLonghi DEDW6015S is a standard-size freestanding dishwasher with 15 place settings and it's available in a stainless-steel finish.
 How well does it clean your dishes?